wcarss/c_minecraft_clone/README.md

 ### v0.05 - 2023-12-23
 - better network error handling (like server quits)
 - now handles clients other than the most recent client quitting/rejoining (right now if client 1 exits and rejoins while client 2+ exist, client 1 will be assigned client 2's id)
+- more sophisticated movement physics to reduce choppy motion feeling

 ### v0.04 - 2023-12-18